theOGognf/rl8/examples/algotrading/README.rst

 ===========

-An example containing a custom environment with three custom models that showcase the speed and utility of **rlstack** when it comes to learning complex behaviors based on historical data.
+An example containing a custom environment with three custom models that showcase the speed and utility of **rl8** when it comes to learning complex behaviors based on historical data.

 The environment simulates an asset's price according to the equation